-If you’re considering a career as an alcohol and drug counselor in Nevada, you’ll need to know where to begin.
+If you’re considering a career as an certified alcohol and drug counselor in Nevada, you’ll need to know where to begin.

 Nevada has three levels of licensure available to substance abuse counselors in the state, and each one has its own set of education and experience requirements.
-Prospective counselors will need to identity their goals before choosing the path that fits their career needs.
+Prospective substance abuse counselors will need to identity their goals before choosing the path that fits their career needs.

 Keep reading to learn more about how to become a substance abuse counselor in Nevada.

 Nevada requires all substance abuse counselors to be licensed or certified before they’re permitted to practice.
 The Nevada State Board of Examiners for Alcohol, Drug, and Gambling Counselors certifies all the credentials available to counselors.

 Before they’re eligible to obtain a full certification, all prospective counselors must earn a degree in social science, complete a predetermined number of supervised practice hours, and pass both a written and an oral exam.

 To become a substance abuse counselor in Nevada, you may not have experienced any issues with alcohol, drug, or gambling addiction in the last two years.
 They must also have not been on probation or parole during that time.
 Substance abuse counselors must be at least 21 years of age at the time of licensing.

 It’s worth noting that Nevada uses a different certification process for Native American Certified Alcohol and Drug Counselors (NACADCs).
 This involves a separate set of education requirements, but the basic eligibility factors remain the same.

 Nevada Licensing & Certifications for Associates & Independent Counselors